dbushell/dbushell-2k20/src/data/blog/2021/2021-04-accessibility-css-focus-state.md

     height="529">
 </p>

 All links have a subtle hover underline (far left and right in the screenshot above).
-I've added `z-index: 1;` so that they sit above the invisible the `::after` pseudo-element.
+I've added `z-index: 1;` so that they sit above the invisible `::after` pseudo-element.

 The category links are also focusable (middle example above).
 The "read more" link however is not focusable.
 It's redundant and only serves as visual sugar.
 I've added the `tabindex="-1"` and `aria-hidden="true"` attributes.